Kitware/LidarView/README.md

 file can be found on the individual product CD that was provided with the HDL-64E sensor.

+## SLAM Documentation

+More [Instructions](https://gitlab.kitware.com/keu-computervision/slam/-/blob/master/paraview_wrapping/doc/How_to_SLAM_with_LidarView.md) can be found in the [LidarSlam repository](https://gitlab.kitware.com/keu-computervision/slam)

 # Sample Data
 Sample data for LidarView can be obtained from: